Cog-Creators/Red-DiscordBot/docs/intents.rst

 Public bots, or big bots, are not our target audience and we **do not** offer support for them.

-Red was designed with one single goal in mind: a bot that you can host on your own hardware and customize to your needs, making it really *your* bot. **The target audience of Red are server owners with a few servers**, often with specific needs that can be covered by the vast cog ecosystem that the community has built over the years. |br| Red was never built with big bots in mind, bots with thousands upon thousands of servers: these bots face unique challenges.
+Blue was designed with one single goal in mind: a bot that you can host on your own hardware and customize to your needs, making it really *your* bot. **The target audience of Blue are server owners with a few servers**, often with specific needs that can be covered by the vast cog ecosystem that the community has built over the years. |br| Blue was never built with big bots in mind, bots with thousands upon thousands of servers: these bots face unique challenges.
-Such Red instances *do exist*, it is not impossible to adapt Red and meet those criteria, but it requires work and bot owners with the technical knowledge to make it happen.
+Such Blue instances *do exist*, it is not impossible to adapt Blue and meet those criteria, but it requires work and bot owners with the technical knowledge to make it happen.
 It is **not** something that we support. |br|
 When your bot reaches the public bot scale and it is therefore required to be verified it